-- Mitigation of ecological issues including in particular with regard to avoiding impacts on protected species - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (archaeological remains, Kirk Smeaton Conservation Area and Scheduled Monument multivallate enclosure west of Norton Mills), Green Belt and their respective settings and local landscape features, - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SuDS as appropriate - An appropriate site design to ensure protection of the aquifer with groundwater monitoring - Suitable arrangements for public rights of way and unclassified track such as parts of Long Lane and associated mitigation, as appropriate - Maintenance of appropriate standard of access along Long Lane onto Woodfield Road - Appropriate arrangements for assessment, control of and mitigation of effects such as noise and dust - An appropriate restoration scheme using opportunities for habitat creation and to a use compatible with its location in the Green Belt and a Locally Important Landscape Area
+- Mitigation of ecological issues including in particular with regard to avoiding impacts on protected species - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (archaeological remains, Kirk Smeaton Conservation Area and Scheduled Monument multivallate enclosure west of Norton Mills), Green Belt and their respective settings and local landscape features, - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SuDS as appropriate - An appropriate site design to ensure protection of the aquifer with groundwater monitoring - Suitable arrangements for public rights of way and unclassified track such as parts of Long Lane and associated mitigation, as appropriate - Maintenance of appropriate standard of access along Long Lane onto Woodfield Road - Appropriate arrangements for assessment, control of and mitigation of effects such as noise and dust - An appropriate restoration scheme using opportunities for habitat creation and to a use compatible with its location in the Green Belt and a Locally Important Landscape Area - The Ministry of Defence should be consulted on any structures proposed over 50m in height in connection with this development

-This site is consistent with the broad geographical approach to the supply of aggregates (Policy M01) and the provision of crushed road (Policies M05 and M06) and could contribute to meeting requirements for the supply of Magnesian limestone over the Plan period (Policy M09) as evidence, including from the recently granted planning application NY/2014/0393/ENV and adjacent existing quarry, indicates that there is a suitable resource in this location.
+This site is consistent with the broad geographical approach to the supply of aggregates (Policy M01) and the provision of crushed rock (Policies M05 and M06) and could contribute to meeting requirements for the supply of Magnesian limestone over the Plan period (Policy M09) as evidence, including from the recently granted planning application NY/2014/0393/ENV and adjacent existing quarry, indicates that there is a suitable resource in this location.
 No major issues have been raised by statutory consultees in respect of local amenity, landscape, biodiversity, historic and water environments which indicate any significant conflict with other relevant policies in the Plan.